 - Monteggia fracture—a fracture involving the ulna accompanied by dislocation of the head of the radius.
 This fracture requires immediate attention.

-- Growth plate fracture—any fracture of the growth plate may, if not corrected, cause abnormalities in future growth of the bone.
+- Growth plate fracture—any fracture of the growth plate may, if not corrected, cause abnormalities in the future growth of the bone.

 X-rays are an important tool in diagnosis, as these allow the physician to visualize all the bones involved.
 Physical examination to determine whether nerves and blood vessels have been damaged is also necessary.
 Treatment, whether surgical or not, is focused on realigning the displaced bones and stabilizing them so that they can heal.